xen-troops/meta-xt-prod-devel-rcar-gen5-vdk/README.md

 ## Building

-Currently this project does not have dedicated repository, so recepies and configuration yaml are provided alongside with release binaries in release archieve.
+This project is located inside [dedicated Gitlab repository](https://jc.gitlab.renesasworkbench.com/rcar-android/meta-xt-prod-devel-rcar-gen5-vdk)
+, which contains release tags.
+To be able to build, please clone it to separate directory.

 Pay attention!
 This product builds Linux OS and Android, so the full build from scratch will take up to 10-15 hours, depending on your workstation and network bandwith, and requires about 400-500 GB of free space on the SSD drive.

-To build product from sources you need to put sources into separate build
+To build product from sources you need to go to cloned repository:
-directory:
 ```
-$ mkdir build_dir
-$ cp -r <unpacked release dir>/meta-xt-prod-devel-rcar-gen5-vdk build_dir
-$ cd build_dir
+$ cd <cloned repository path>
 ```

 Use the `moulin` to generate `build.ninja`